aspircd/aspIRCd/README.md

  ## Debian/ubuntu Users

-If you have a newly installed OS, you should primarily run `apt-get update` followed by `apt-get install libssl-dev flex bison build-essential libsqlite3-dev pkg-config autoconf openssl libtool`
+If you have a newly installed OS, you should primarily run `apt-get update` followed by `apt-get install libssl-dev flex python3 python bison build-essential libsqlite3-dev pkg-config autoconf openssl libtool`

 Read the included documentation for detailed compilation and install directions.

  ## Installation

  This is a quick setup guide.
-In order to install, fork this repository : `git clone https://github.com/baconcoders/aspIRCd.git`
+In order to install, fork this repository : `git clone https://github.com/aspircd/aspIRCd.git`

 * Then `cd aspIRCd`